sammysiegel/MAGNA-U/docs/MNP_Domain_Analyzer.md

-The required positional argument `name` is the name of each mnp, or, if you are storing data in a folder not using the standard MAGNA-U file organization, this is the *name* of the folder containing the mnp folders. `filepath` is the path to this aformentioned name folder. `filename` is the desired path/name of the output file, which by default is `domain_data.csv`. `mode` determines how data is added to the csv file.
+The required positional argument `name` is the name of each mnp, or, if you are storing data in a folder not using the standard MAGNA-U file organization, this is the *name* of the folder containing the mnp folders. `number` is the number of MNPs from which you wish to extract data, which is 27 by default. `filepath` is the path to this aformentioned name folder. `filename` is the desired path/name of the output file, which by default is `domain_data.csv`. `mode` determines how data is added to the csv file.
 If `mode='w'` (write), data is added by overwriting